 - Management and insurance costs

-- Depreciation furniture and improvements (lasting 5 to 10 years, with a rate between 10 % and 20 % per year)
+- Depreciation furniture and improvements (lasting 5 to 10 years, at a rate of between 10 % and 20 % per year)

-Furthermore, the trader can practice depreciation of the premises.
-The purchase price does not constitute a deductible charge, but can be amortised according to the actual duration of the holding.
-If the value of the property is estimated at 50 years, 2 % of the price of the property may be deducted during that period each year.
+Furthermore, the trader may depreciate the premises.
+The purchase price of real estate is not a deductible expense, but can be amortized depending on the actual holding period.
+If this is estimated to be 50 years, 2 % of the price of the property may be deducted during this period each year.

-Any shortfalls can be deducted from the total income without any amount limitation.
+Any shortfall may be deducted from the total income without any limit on the amount.

-Deficits created by expenses incurred before the start of the lease can be deducted by third party on the income of the first 3 years of the lease (1 third is deducted each year).
-This is the case when the person becomes a professional furnished tenant in the year of delivery of the building.
+Deficits created by expenses incurred before the start of the rental can be deducted per third from the income of the first 3 years of the rental (1 third is deducted each year).
+This is the case when the person becomes a renter of professional furniture in the year of delivery of the building.

-The exemption is total where rental income is less than €90,000 excluding taxes (HT) in the 2 calendar years preceding the transfer.
-It is also necessary that the activity of renting furnished has started for at least 5 years.
+Exemption is total where rental income is less than €90,000 excluding taxes (HT) during the 2 calendar years preceding the assignment.
+Furnished rentals must also have been in operation for at least 5 years.

-- General tax code: Article 155Definition and conditions of the MPL (see IV)
+- General Tax Code: Article 155Definition and conditions of the PML (see IV)